Skip to main content

 Let's break down what the chart shows:

-• The blue line in the top panel represents the price of the S&P 500 index.
+• The black line in the top panel shows the S&P 500 Index on a weekly closing basis.

-• The green line in the middle panel shows the average bulls from the Investors Intelligence (II) and the American Association of Individual Investors (AAII).
+• The blue line in the lower panel shows the average Z-score of AAII Bulls, Investors Intelligence Bulls, and the NAAIM Exposure Index.

 The Daily Number